 I teach the computer architecture sequence in the computer science department.
 CmpSci 335, Inside the Box, looks at how computers work, and how they can be interfaced to real world devices.
 CmpSci 535, Computer Architecture, is a traditional architecture course, based on the Hennessey and Paterson model.
 CmpSci 635, Modern Computer Architecture, is offered odd-year fall semesters and is run as a graduate reading seminar, considering a combination of currently hot topics in the field and a few classic papers that are essential for historical context.
 In the even-year fall semesters, I teach CmpSci 491IP, which is an undergraduate seminar on programming for the iOS operating system, using Swift.
 In addition, I sometimes sign up for a section of Honors 391AH, entitled Philosophy of Freedom, which explores the nature of human consciousness and free will.
 As noted under Service, I also teach computer science in grades 9 through 12 at a local high school.

 Beyond classroom teaching, I have co-authored 28 introductory computer science texts, which have been used by more than a million students in learning how to program.
 Although I became a co-author on the series with Nell Dale in 1987, I consulted on the first edition of her first book, significantly influencing the approach.
 Upon publication in 1985, that text revolutionized the pedagogical approach for introductory computer science, became the market leader, and set a pattern for many other texts in that era.
-In 2019, I received the University Distinguished Teaching Award.
+In 2019, I received the University Distinguished Teaching Award, and was named a Distinguished Member of the ACM.
 Read more

 My overarching research interest has been in exploring novel hardware approaches and associated software issues for addressing specific problems in which enhanced performance is a key enabler.